Skip to main content

 email filter

-On either the three options a popup like this one will open:
+On either of the three options a popup like this one will open:

 Gmail search mail filter